21st-centuryman/.dotfiles/README.md

 # Future additions
 Test the code in a macos VM
-Implement Java
+Implement Java or not not sure if I like Java.
-Make it ARM and x86 proof.